 Planet Ark National Tree Day - July

 Each year AlburyCity participates in Planet Ark National Tree Day, coordinating hands-on activities for school children and the community to help the environment and re-vegetate our local areas.
-Event details are available through AlburyCity's What's On page and Ecoportal.
+This years event will be takin gplace on sunday 30 July, see the AlburyCity What's On page for full event details and locations; or visit the Ecoportal.
 Alternatively you can register your own event with Planet Ark.

 Wildflower Walk- September/October